 BECTU provides guidance for its members on a range of issues and tax is one of the most important.

-Film, TV and radio For advice and information on issues relating to film, TV and radio, such as employment status, expenses, Lorimer letters and the 7 day rule.
+For HMRC advice and information on issues relating to film, TV and radio, such as employment status, expenses, Lorimer letters and the 7 day rule.

 Contact: The Film & Production Unit, HM Revenue & Customs, Film & Production Unit, Floor 2, Weardale House, Washington, Tyne and Wear NE37 1LW